voxeet/comms-uikit-react/README.md

 ### Theming

+Themes allow you to customize all design aspects of your project in order to meet the specific needs of your business or brand and have a consistent tone of your application.
+Themes allow you to configure colors of components, the darkness of surfaces, level of shadow, and the opacity of ink elements.

-An optional `ThemeProvider` component enables customisation.
+The optional `ThemeProvider` component enables customization.
 For detailed usage information for the component, see [ThemeProvider](documentation/providers/ThemeProvider.md).
-To see the complete range of values that can be overriden, refer to the [default theme](src/theme/defaultTheme.ts).
+To see the complete range of values that can be overridden, refer to the [default theme](src/theme/defaultTheme.ts).

 ```javascript
 // src/App.js